The Path to Retail Mobile App Success: Five Tips for an Improved Customer Experience

 Do you know how your customers feel about your brand?
 All companies want their customers to love them, but how do you know if you’ve earned that accolade without measuring customer love?

-Supplemental to customer feedback, measuring customer sentiment will help teams across your organization learn and make business decisions.
+Supplemental to customer feedback, measuring customer sentiment will help teams across your organization to learn and make business decisions.
 Your product, quality assurance, engineering, market research, and marketing teams all stand to gain insights from customer sentiment tracking.

 3. Sync mobile apps with loyalty programs.